-Albert Sanderson was born in 1845 and baptised 10th February at Bradfield St Nicholas, to Joel Sanderson and Eliza Sanderson.
+Albert Sanderson was born on 20th December 1844 Low Bradfield, and baptised 10th February at Bradfield St Nicholas, to Joel Sanderson and Eliza Sanderson.
+(Birth certificate below)

 Presumably Albert was rather a popular name at this time, following the marriage of Queen Victoria to Prince Albert in 1840.
 The name certainly makes research a little easier than trying to follow the George’s, Jonathan’s and Joseph’s of earlier generations.